 Washington D.C. — The Environmental Protection Agency (EPA) announced today during a weekly press conference that it will suspend all activity around geoengineering investigations and related clean-up programs.
 After a proposed 31% cut to the agency, EPA officials said they had no choice but to cut off all programs related to “chemtrails” and “chemtrail clean-up.”

-“Just look what has happened in Northern California over the past 4 years,” said Redding resident and anti-chemtrail activists Darby Adams. “when the EPA opened these ‘exploratory centers’, we were hopeful.
-But now that Trump has cut the program, we’re probably going to die now along with the planet.
-It’s really horrible.”
+“Just look what has happened in Northern California over the past four years,” said Redding resident and anti-chemtrail activists Darby Adams. “when the EPA opened these ‘exploratory centers,’ we were hopeful.
+But now that Trump has cut the program, we’re probably going to die soon along with the planet.
+It’s horrible.”

 According to Mr. Pruitt, there will be approximately 6,700 layoffs due to site closures, but the President has promised to retrain laid-off employees to work in the coal industry.